afridarahman38/API_Testing_RestfulBooker_Postman/README.md

 After running the tests, navigate to the reports/ directory and open the generated HTML report in a web browser for a detailed overview of test results.

 ## Acknowledgments
+This API testing project successfully ensured the reliability and performance of the web application's APIs, providing valuable insights into potential issues early in the development process.
+The combination of Postman and Newman proved to be a powerful and efficient solution for API testing and automation.

 Special thanks to the creators of Postman and Newman for providing powerful tools for API testing.
 Feel free to contribute, open issues, or provide feedback to make this project even better!